 COLDFALL CURRICULUM – AIMS, INTENT, IMPACT

-The intent of our curriculum at Coldfall is to build children’s knowledge, skills and understanding in the full range of disciplines.
-At Coldfall we want our children to use this knowledge, skills and understanding to have a positive impact on themselves, their families, their community and the wider world.
+At Coldfall, we want our children to use their knowledge, skills and understanding to have a positive impact on themselves, their families, their community and the wider world.
 This is why we have the following themes, known as our ’Golden Threads’, running through our curriculum that reflect Coldfall’s specific context and community.
 These are:

 Golden thread 1 – Diversity and inclusion